rbowsley/lamplighthelp/source/16-5-2_System_Administration_-_Adding_a_new_database_operator_and_Editing_Operator_Settings.markdown

 ### Editing Existing Operators

-- You can go back the the database operators' table at any time, open the menu next to the relevant operator and choose 'Edit'.
+- You can go back the database operators' table at any time, open the menu next to the relevant operator and choose 'Edit'.
 - This will open the original pop-up box that you saw when first adding the operator.
 - You can change any details that you need here (see above in 'To Add a New Operator' for details).

-You can see a demonstration of this in our video below (please note that the layout of the system administation page has changed since this was recorded).
+You can see a demonstration of this in our video below (please note that the layout of the system administration page has changed since this was recorded).

 <iframe src="https://player.vimeo.com/video/279249125" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 - Click 'save' when finished.